serverless/core/README.md

 Serverless Components provision and compose cloud services into higher-level abstractions, like features and applications.
 You can use them with the [Serverless Framework](https://www.github.com/serverless/serverless).

 Serverless Components can be created by anyone.
 [Serverless Inc.](https://www.serverless.com) currently makes and maintains several [which you can find here](https://www.github.com/serverless-components).

-**Updates** ⚡️ <a href="https://github.com/serverless/components/releases/tag/0.1.22">v0.1.22 has been released</a> - Includes the function & api provider agnostic components.

 <br/>